Cameron762/Project-1-11/README.md

 **PROJECT DESCRIPTION**
 Tourism is a huge global industry and tends to correlate with how well countries perform economically.
 Explore how tourism arrivals and expenditure correlate with the GDP of a country and examine if the population of a country places any effect on these correlation.
 *Research questions to ask:*
-1. Does the number of tourist visit affect expenditure?
-2. Does tourist visit and expenditure correlate with the GDP of Global countries?
-3. Is population playing a factor in tourism?
+1. What country has the most inbound tourists?
+2. What country has the highest international tourism receipts?
+3. What country has the highest GDP?
+4. What is the correlation of these data points?

 **CONTRIBUTORS**
 - Kelechi Joel Github Link: https://github.com/kcjoel
 - Julia Dettman Github Link:
-- Adil Baksh Github Link:
 - Jonathan Rascon Github Link:
 - Cameron Carson Github Link: https://github.com/Cameron762